 Properties come in a few different varieties.
 Most properties, like a person's name or address, are free text values, but other properties, like birth date or nationality are restricted to date or country values, respectively.

 When you click to edit a cell, the table editor will display a slightly different editing input, depending upon the type of the property value you are editing.
 Featured below are a few examples:

 Most entity properties allow for multiple values, if needed.
 To add multiple values to a cell, click the plus (+) button when editing.
 Then type an additional value, and press Enter to submit.

 The table editor isn't just useful for creating and editing entities like People, Companies, and Assets.
 It also provides ways to link those entities together to model the real-world relationships between them.

 To add a relationship between two entities:

 Select an entity to link by clicking the checkbox next to it in the table.

 3. In the window that appears, select a target and a relationship type to complete the link.
 Then click the "Create" button.

 4. You'll notice that a new relationship type (in the case below, a Family relationship) has been added to the list of entity types on the left of the table editor.
 Click that relationship type to view the relationship link that you created.

-To delete one or more entities from the Personal dataset, click the checkbox next to each entity you would like to delete.
+To delete one or more entities from the investigation, click the checkbox next to each entity you would like to delete.
 Then click the "Delete" button at the top of the table.